 The Company is subject to Luxembourg laws governing approval and disclosure of material related party transactions, including the Shareholders' Rights Law; and the Company's articles of association and the Audit Committee charter require the Audit Committee to review material transactions with related parties to determine whether their terms are consistent with the interests of the Company and its shareholders and with market conditions.
-In addition, NYSE requires all NYSE-listed companies' audit committees (or another independent body of the board of directors) to conduct a reasonable prior review and oversight of all related party transactions for potential conflicts of interest and to prohibit such a transaction if it determines it to be inconsistent with the interests of requirements for annual reports under the Exchange Act.
+In addition, NYSE requires all NYSE-listed companies' audit committees (or another independent body of the board of directors) to conduct a reasonable prior review and oversight of all related party transactions for potential conflicts of interest and to prohibit such a transaction if it determines it to be inconsistent with the interests of the company and its shareholders.
+The rule defines the term "related party transaction" by reference to the disclosure requirements for annual reports under the Exchange Act.
 The materiality threshold applicable to foreign private issuers differs to the one applicable to U.S companies.
-For further details on the approval process for related party transactions, see "Information on the Company - Directors, Senior Management and Employees - Board Practices".
+For further details on the approval process for related party transactions, see "Information on the Company - Directors, Senior Management and Employees - Board Practices"